KochInstitute-Bioinformatics/DockerImages/README.md

 Use a text editor to implement commands to install packages.
 Save your Dockerfile.

-Run docker build command to build your image:
+Run docker build command to build your image.
+Replace my personnal id with yours:

 ```sh
 docker build . -t yannvrb56/bulkrnaseq
 ```

-Then push the image to your docker account:
+Then push the image to your docker account.
+Replace my personnal id with yours:

 ```sh
 docker push yannvrb56/bulkrnaseq